What Does This Vaccine Help Prevent?

 What Other Ways Can Anthrax Be Prevented Besides Vaccination?

-- Avoid contact with infected livestock and their products.
+- Stay away from infected livestock and their products.

 - Handle suspicious mail and packages carefully.